yuvalmGS/gigaspaces-wiki-jekyll/xap97/client-side-caching.markdown

 Client cache is not enabled by default.
 {% endtip %}

-# When Should You Use a Client-Side Cache?
+# When to use a Client-Side Cache?

 Client-side cache should be used when the application performs repetitive read operations on the same data.
 You should not use client-side caching when the data in the master is very frequently updated or when the read pattern of the client tends to be random (as opposed to repetitive or confined to a well-known data set).